mariadb-corporation/MaxScale/Documentation/Upgrading/Upgrading-To-MaxScale-2.2.md

 Before starting the upgrade, we recommend you back up your current configuration file.

+### Administrative Users

+The file format for the administrative users used by MaxScale has been changed.
+Old style files are automatically upgraded and a backup of the old file is stored in `/var/lib/maxscale/passwd.backup`.

 ### Regular Expression Parameters

 Modules may now use a built-in regular expression string parameter type instead